asifzcpe/ModelControllerCIGenerator/README.md

 3. run the following code on cmd:

-  php index.php ControllerModelGenerator controller "your controller name"
+  php index.php Tools API "your controller name"

   That's it.
 A controller of your given name has been created on your controller folder